teckmk/pg-models/README.md

 #### PgormModel.beforeCreate(fn)

+Registers a validator hook, which is called before every 'create' operation on this model.
-Registers a validator function, validator function can throw error on validation failure
+Validator function must throw error on validation failure.